Applications of H\"uckel-Su-Schrieer-Heeger method. I. Carbon-carbon bond lengths in polycyclic aromatic hydrocarbons: HSSH calculations

 \section{HSSH calculations}

-The HSSH bond-length optimization procedure ia a (simplified) analog of the molecular-geometry optimization techniques that employ the analytical gradients and hessians of the total molecular energy~\cite{Yama1994}.
-In the HSSH method the hydrocarbon under study is fully characterized by its topology of C--C bonds (which is coded in the form of the topological matrix~\cite{Stol2017a,Stol2017b}).
+The HSSH bond-length optimization procedure is a (simplified) analog of the molecular-geometry optimization techniques that employ the analytical gradients and Hessians of the total molecular energy~\cite{Yama1994}.
+In the HSSH method the hydrocarbon under study is fully characterized by its topology of C-C bonds (which is coded in the form of the topological matrix~\cite{Stol2020a,Stol2020b}).

-At the start of the calculations all the C--C bonds are put equal to the value for benzene, $R_{\rm benz}^{\rm e} = 1.397$ \AA.
+At the start of the calculations all the C-C bonds are put equal to the value for benzene, $R_{\rm ben}^{\rm e} = 1.397$ {\AA}.
 Then the usual H\"{u}ckel calculations follow, yielding the molecular orbitals (MOs) and the $\pi$-electron bond orders $p_{\rm bond}$.
 This is the 0th iteraction, fully equivalent to the standard H\"{u}ckel approach.
-In each subsequent step (iteration) the condition of the vanishing gradient of the total HSSH energy is enforced: this amounts to iterating the linear bond-order bond-length (LBOBL) relationship:
+In each subsequent step (iteration) the condition of the vanishing gradient of the total HSSH energy is enforced: this amounts to iterating the \emph{linear} bond-order bond-length (BO-BL) relationship:

-where $R_{\rm bond}^{\rm e}$ and $p_{\rm bond}^{\rm e}$, respectively, are the equilibrium bond length and the $\pi$-electron bond order for a given C--C bond. $R^{\rm o} = 1.523$ \AA{} and $x = 0.189$ \AA{} are two geometrical parameters of the AugHMO model of $\pi$-electron hydrocarbons~\cite{Stol2017a,Stol2017b}.
-In the HSSH method for hydrocarbons~\cite{Stol2017b} there is also a third geometrical parameter $y = 0.2756$ \AA{} which determines the slope of a linear function $\beta (R)$ describing the dependence of the ,,resonance integral'' $\beta$ on the C--C bond length $R$.
-In order to improve the rate of convergence of the iterative procedure, the hessian of the HSSH total energy is calculated and applied~\cite{Stol2017a}.
-In our calculations for PAHs we assumed that the iterations stopped when the subsequent values of bond-length differences dropped below $5 \cdot 10^{-6}$ \AA.
-To this end five ,,direct iterations'' using Eq.~(\ref{eq:LBOBL}) followed by two to three iterations involving the hessian were always sufficient.
+where $R_{\rm bond}^{\rm e}$ and $p_{\rm bond}^{\rm e}$, respectively, are the equilibrium bond length and the $\pi$-electron bond order for a given C-C bond. $R^{\rm o} = 1.523$ {\AA} and $x = 0.189$ {\AA} are two geometrical parameters of the AugHMO model of $\pi$-electron hydrocarbons~\cite{Stol2020a,Stol2020b}.
+In the HSSH method for hydrocarbons~\cite{Stol2020b} there is also a third geometrical parameter $y = 0.2756$ {\AA} which determines the slope of a linear function $\beta (R)$ describing the dependence of the ,,resonance integral'' $\beta$ on the C-C bond length $R$.
+In order to improve the rate of convergence of the iterative procedure, the Hessian of the HSSH total energy is calculated and applied~\cite{Stol2020a}.
+In our calculations for PAHs we assumed that the iterations stopped when the subsequent values of bond-length differences dropped below $5 \cdot 10^{-6}$ {\AA|.
+To this end five ,,direct iterations'' using Eq.~(\ref{eq:LBOBL}) followed by two to three iterations involving the Hessian were always sufficient.